umati/Showcase/Organization.md

 Regulations concerning offered services, obligations of the participants and brand usage are collected in a **memorandum of understanding** (MoU) which participants of the umati showcase will need to sign ahead of the umati showcase demonstration.
 Please refer to **MoU document** for further information.
 (Please request a copy by mailing to [info@umati.org](mailto:info@umati.org))

-Every participant is permitted to advertise his or her involvement in the umati project through the free, time-limited **&quot;umati partner&quot;** logo, e.g. in the web or in prints etc. This permission ends one year after publication of the first umati OPC UA Companion Specification (OPC 40001-1 UA for Machinery).
-A product-assigned label will follow.
+Every participant is permitted to advertise his or her involvement in the umati community through the free, time-limited **&quot;umati partner&quot;** logo, e.g. in the web or in prints etc.  Details of this permission are regulated in the individual **MoU**.

 ### Services offered by umati iniative include